simonbogaerts/Bogsi.Quotable/README.md

 * Delete
 * Update
+* turn into single files like delete + fix return types and filenames + add ?? argument exception everywhere
+* + order api methods
+* result pattern
 * Parameters GetAll
 * concurrency
+* Add service between repo and handler. make repo use entities and service use models.
 * Integration Test with Testcontainers
 * Cashing with Redis
 * Logging with SEQ